Mister Miracle (Shilo Norman): Celebrity

-Shilo appeared as a successful and well-paid escape artist, using the name Mister Miracle.
-He became famous for large scale televised stunts, including well-publicized escapes from the second dimension, the center of the earth, and inside the event horizon of a miniature black hole.
-These stunts enabled him to live a lavish celebrity lifestyle.
-Within the black hole, Shilo had a vision of a familiar but different life, spanning years.
-In his vision, he still possessed a Mother Box, but had no memory of the New Gods.
-Shilo saw all his friends fall to the Anti-Life Equation, after which Darkseid subjected him to the "Omega Sanction" in which he lived a series of oppressive lives (including one in which he was working at the Slab).
-Upon escaping from this trap, Shilo found himself in the black hole where he first met Metron, seven days later.
+Shilo becomes a successful and well-paid escape artist, using the name Mister Miracle.
+He became famous for large scale televised stunts, including well-publicized escapes from the second dimension, the center of the Earth, and a miniature black hole.
+Inside the black hole, Darkseid subjects Shilo to the "Omega Sanction", causing him to live a series of oppressive lives.